soulqw/CoCo/README.md

                 })

 ```
-We use the then method to switch the operator, it can combination the another operators
+We use the "then" method to switch the operator, it can also combination the another operators

 ##### dispose operator：